AI transparency statement

 We currently use AI on a limited basis via that embedded in Microsoft products available through the Parliamentary Computing Network, as provided by DPS.

 In considering the use of AI tools in the future, we will have regard to best practice guidance, government ethical and legal frameworks, and consider the appropriateness of the use of AI in its work.
+New AI use cases will be assessed against the in-scope criteria stipulated in DTA policy.

 Usage patterns